viren1993/javascript/reactjs/2-Hooks.md

 A: It helps avoid prop drilling by accessing context directly in a component.

 4️⃣ useReducer
-Alternative to useState for complex state logic Similar to Redux reducer pattern
+useReducer is a React Hook used for managing complex state logic in functional components.
+It's a good alternative to useState when you have multiple related state values or need more predictable state transitions (like in a Redux-style reducer pattern).

 const [state, dispatch] = useReducer(reducer, initialState)